Public Health, MPH (Emergency Preparedness)

 - Benefit from a flexible online format with key emergency preparedness content structured and delivered through course curriculum based on the focus areas established by the Federal Department of Homeland Security (DHS).

-Career Outlook: The importance of preparing for and minimizing the risks from emergencies will help sustain the demand and employment of individuals in the emergency management field.
+Career Outlook: The importance of preparing for and minimizing the risks from emergencies is increasing as new threats to populations arise.

 Potential career options*: